The Conservative Organizational Entrepreneur

 Most groups use direct mail.

 Some groups go broke using direct mail.

-The Leadership Institute uses the first five listed types of fundraising.
-School registration fees amount to less than 2% of our revenues.
-About 97% of our revenue, including contributions from personal solicitations, planned giving and grant applications, comes from donors who first contributed to my group through direct mail.
+The Leadership Institute primarily uses the first six listed types of fundraising.
+School registration fees are about one percent.
+More than 95% of our revenue, including contributions from personal solicitations, planned giving and grant applications, has come from donors who first contributed to my group through direct mail.

 Have any direct mail contract proposed to your group reviewed by an experienced organizational entrepreneur who has dealt with more than one direct mail consultant.

 You want a contract which gives you unrestricted use of the list of people who donate to your activities.
 Some contracts don’t.